Job Applicants Privacy Notice

 - To maintain your vital interests where consent is physically or legally incapable of giving consent (e.g. where you are unconscious and in need of medical assistance), and where your health data is then shared)

 Where you have provided us with consent to use your data, you may withdraw this consent at any time.
-In such cases, we will cease to process the data unless another lawful basis applies – for example in connection with our safeguarding responsibilities.
-We will make this clear requesting your consent, and explain how you go about withdrawing consent if you wish to do so.
+In such cases, we will cease to process the data.
+We will make this clear requesting your consent and explain how you go about withdrawing consent if you wish to do so.

 Some of the reasons listed above for collecting and using personal information about you overlap, and there may be several grounds which justify the school’s use of your data.